adamgraham/adamgraham/README.md

 <h1>
   Hello, my name is Adam. 👋 <br>
   I am a game developer and software engineer <br>
-  fueled by a passion for art and design.
+  inspired by a passion for art, design, and engineering.
 </h1>

 <h2>